Double-banded plover: Distribution and habitat

 Distribution of the banded dotterel varies seasonally.
 They are at their breeding grounds, which are entirely in New Zealand, from roughly August to November.
 Many move to coastal locations in New Zealand in the immediate post-breeding season (roughly December to March).
 A large proportion of the population migrates to Australia in autumn and winter (roughly April to July).

 Banded dotterels breed throughout much of the North and South Islands and their offshore islands, plus Stewart Island, the Chatham Islands and the Auckland Islands.
 The largest number nest on the braided riverbeds of Marlborough, Canterbury, Otago and Southland in the South Island.
 Many others breed on shingle riverbeds in Hawke's Bay, the Manawatū Plains and the Wairarapa in the North Island.
 Some nest on sandy coasts, especially near the mouths of streams or rivers in the North and South islands.
 Small numbers breed in higher altitude areas such as Tongariro National Park and subalpine areas of Central Otago.

 In the summer months of December to March the birds disperse somewhat from their breeding grounds, with many that nest in inland locations moving to estuaries and other coastal wetlands.
 In autumn and winter many move further, with most that nest in the riverbeds and outwash fans of the South Island high country migrating 1,600 kilometres or more to south-eastern Australia, including Tasmania, remaining there until mid-winter.
 This more or less west–east flight is uncommon for migratory birds and unique among migratory wading birds, which usually fly on a north–south axis.
 Birds that breed in the South Island lowlands, the northern South Island and the southern two-thirds of the North Island mostly stay on the New Zealand coast, throughout the country, with some moving to harbours and estuaries in the northern North Island.
 Dotterels that nest near coastal wintering grounds may move only a few kilometres.
 Populations in the Chatham and Auckland Islands generally move only locally throughout the year, although a few from Auckland Island venture to Campbell Island.
 Vagrant birds reach New Caledonia, Vanuatu and Fiji.

 Northern populations of banded dotterel commonly inhabit sandy beaches and sandpits, as well as a few pairs accustoming to shell banks in harbours, with a few found on gravel beaches, with nesting sites generally clustered around stream-mouths.
 In the breeding period, males construct numerous nests on open patches of slightly elevated sand or on shells and occasionally in cushion plants which are all mostly padded with various materials retrieved from close by.
 Birds in the southern parts of New Zealand, such as Stewart Island, prefer to breed on unprotected subalpine and stony areas, but become coastal during off-breeding months where they feed around the beach areas.

-The first fossil record of Charadrius bicinctus was found in rock shelter called Te Waka #1, 900 m above sea level in inland Hawke's Bay, North Island, New Zealand.
+The first fossil record of Anarhynchus bicinctus was found in rock shelter called Te Waka #1, 900 m above sea level in inland Hawke's Bay, North Island, New Zealand.